marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/mips-function-attributes.rst

   may interact badly with some GCC extensions such as ``__builtin_apply`` (see :ref:`constructing-calls`).

-.. index:: micromips function attribute

-.. index:: nomicromips function attribute
+.. index:: micromips function attribute, nomicromips function attribute

 .. gcc-attr:: micromips, MIPS, nomicromips, MIPS